2011–12 Miami Heat season

 The 2011–12 Miami Heat season was the franchise's 24th season in the National Basketball Association (NBA).
 They came into the season as the defending Eastern Conference champions, the second season playing with the "Big Three" of Dwyane Wade, LeBron James, and Chris Bosh, and the fourth season under head coach Erik Spoelstra.
 Prior to the beginning of the season, they looked to bounce back from their disappointing finish to the previous year where they lost to the Dallas Mavericks in the NBA Finals.

-Following the 2011 NBA lockout, the Heat played only 66 games this season and finished with a 46–20 record, roughly the equivalent of 57–25.
+Following the 2011 NBA lockout, the Heat, like every other team in the league, played only 66 games this season.
+Despite a hot 28–7 start to the season, they struggled in their last 31 games, only going 18–13 the rest of the way, and eventually finishing with a 46–20 record, roughly the equivalent of 57–25.
 They won their division for the 9th time and appeared in the Eastern Conference Finals for the 5th time.
-For the second year in a row, Wade, James, and Bosh were all selected to the NBA All-Star Game, tying the record for the most Heat players in an All-Star game in franchise history.
+For the second consecutive year, Wade, James, and Bosh were all selected to the 2012 NBA All-Star Game, tying the record for the most Heat players sent to an All-Star game in franchise history.

-In the playoff, Heat and Knicks met again from first round for the first time since 2000, Heat defeated Knicks in 5 games.
-They would meet Pacers in the semifinals and defeat them in 6 games.
-On June 9, 2012, the Heat beat the Boston Celtics to advance to the NBA Finals for the second consecutive year and 3rd time in franchise history.
-On June 21, the Miami Heat won the NBA Championship at home against the Oklahoma City Thunder 4–1, following their 121–106 Game 5 victory to become the 2012 NBA Champions, the second NBA championship for the franchise.
-LeBron James won his first NBA championship, and was awarded the 2012 NBA Finals MVP.